Service Times – Add Custom Service Times to Route Stops

-Route4Me’s Service Times parameter makes it much easier for you to account for the time your team has to spend on servicing each stop of every route.
+Route4Me’s Route Planning with Service Times makes it much easier for you to account for the time your team has to spend on servicing each stop of every route.
 For example, you run a food delivery business that requires visiting 10 customers per one route, and you calculated that just driving the route takes around 1 hour.
-In reality, you have to find a parking spot for your vehicle, unload the cargo, get on a particular floor of the customer’s building, and so on.
-If servicing each client takes around 15 minutes, then the total route time will increase to 3.5 hours which is significantly higher than just 1 hour of driving.
+In reality, you have to find a parking spot for your delivery van or truck, unload the ordered packages, get on a particular floor of the customer’s building, and so on.
+If servicing each client takes around 15 minutes, then the total route duration will increase to 3.5 hours which is significantly higher than just 1 hour of driving.
 Often, some customers require more service time than others and then calculating the total time it takes to finish the route gets even more complicated.
-With the Service Times parameter, you are able to define the same or different service times for each stop on your routes and the system will automatically compute the total route time, providing more realistic and precise time figures for completing the route.
+With the Service Times parameter, you are able to define the same or different service times for each route stop on your planned multi stop routes and the system will automatically compute the total route time, providing more realistic and precise time figures for completing the route.
 With Route4Me’s Route Planning with Service Times and properly calculated delivery dwell times for each route stop, you can streamline your logistics operations while saving time, improving customer satisfaction, and making more money.

 To leverage Route Planning with Service Times and plan routes with the service times constraint, first, go to Plan New Route from the navigation menu.